 Planning a Trip in the time of COVID?Keep in mind that information found in this article may have been impacted by travel restrictions and other closures.
 Double check opening hours, tour providers and hotel status before you go.
 And don't leave your home without travel insurance!
 If you are looking for an insurance provider that covers COVID-19, we recommend SafetyWing.
 Get Medical and Travel Insurance starting at just $40/month and you can sign up even if your trip has already started!

 But, where do you begin if you too want to live the #vanlife lifestyle?
 Be it full time or just on weekends!

 Whatever your budget, there are options!
 When we decided on trying van life, we scoped out a ton of different van conversions.
 We ended up buying an empty Sprinter van and doing a DIY build ourselves.
 Customizing every part of our camper van was great, but it took a lot of research and hard work.
 If that doesn’t suit your lifestyle or you’re looking to hit the road ASAP, hiring a conversion van company is the way to go.

 There are also already converted vans for sale, but if you can’t find one that fits your needs, it’s time to go custom.
-Luckily, there are campervan conversion companies all over the US and Canada who create amazing custom builds.
-Whether you’re looking for a rugged overlanding rig or a decked out glamper van, these 12 best van conversion companies can help turn your van life dream into a reality.
+Luckily, there are campervan conversion companies all over the US and Canada that create amazing custom builds.
+Whether you’re looking for a rugged overlanding rig or a decked-out glamper van, these 12 best van conversion companies can help turn your van life dream into a reality.